Apple unveils the new M3 MacBook Pro lineup

 At their “Scary Fast” event today, Apple revealed the next generation of their Mac lineup with the M3 chip.

-For the first time in Apple history, Tim Cook greeted “Good evening” instead of “Good morning” (even though it was morning for us here in Bangkok).
+For the first time in Apple history, Tim Cook greeted “Good evening” instead of “Good morning”.
 When it was first announced, the “Scary Fast” event already gave strong hints as to what it would be about, so people were really only just waiting for the details.
 As expected, Apple has pulled the curtain back on a new Mac lineup now powered with their new M3 chip.

 The new MacBook Pro lineup with the M3 chips